Driving brand loyalty: how the automotive industry can retain customers

 Customer data collected through a loyalty program becomes even more powerful when paired with AI technology.
 Loyalty software can use machine learning to identify customer lifetime value, predict churn and uncover micro audiences.

-By uncovering the value of each customer, and the likelihood of them churning, brands can build proactive retention strategies.
+By uncovering the value of each customer, and the likelihood of them churning, brands can build proactive retention strategies. that are key to the success of car brand loyalty.

 Loyalty technology that integrates AI will also improve a car brand's ability to understand what is most important to their customers.
 Then, they can anticipate customer needs - something that will make them stand out from competitors.